heldrida/bangularplate/README.md

-# Bang!ularplate
+# Bangularplate

-A boilerplate to kickstart AngularJS V1 development using Webpack, Gulp and testing.
+Pronounced "Bang!ularplate", is boilerplate to kickstart AngularJS V1 development using Webpack, Gulp and testing.

 Features: